-A “youthquake” is aocial, cultural, or political change brought about by young people.
-In politics, it is typically used to mean a surge of young voters in a key election.
+A “youthquake” is social, cultural, or political change brought about by young people.

 The term encapsulates the increased political engagement, activism, and participation from the younger demographic that stimulates profound social, cultural, and political change.